 Parades and Street Festivals

 12. The Coney Island Mermaid Parade – The Mermaid Parade is an annual parade to kick off the summer.
 Marchers go all out to create ocean-themed costumes and floats.
 This year’s parade is June 17, 2017.
+(Visit this post for pictures of the parade).

 13. Bastille Day Festival – On the heels of July 4th, this street festivals celebrates French culture with various vendors and performances lining 60th street.
 This year’s festival will take place Sunday, July 9, 2017.